ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 This flag instructs ast-grep to follow symbolic links while traversing directories.
 This behavior is disabled by default.
 Note that ast-grep will check for symbolic link loops and report errors if it finds one. ast-grep will also report errors for broken links.

+### `--globs <GLOBS>`

+Include or exclude file paths.

+Include or exclude files and directories for searching that match the given glob.
+This always overrides any other ignore logic.
+Multiple glob flags may be used.
+Globbing rules match .gitignore globs.
+Precede a glob with a `!` to exclude it.
+If multiple globs match a file or directory, the glob given later in the command line takes precedence.

 ## Output Options

 ### `-i, --interactive`